Gaslighting VS Lying: 7 Differences You Should Understand

 #2.
 Gaslighting is a form of psychological control, but not lying

-Gaslighting targets the victim’s mind to gain control and creates an imbalance of power.
-The gaslighter achieves this by intentionally distorting your reality.
-In other words, makes you feel like what you’re seeing or feeling isn’t real.
-They often target the victim’s vulnerabilities, such as their race, gender, nationality, class, or sexuality, says Forbes magazine.
+Gaslighting targets the victim’s mind to gain control and create an imbalance of power.
+The gaslighter achieves this by intentionally distorting your reality, making you feel like what you’re seeing or feeling isn’t real.
+According to Forbes magazine, gaslighters often target the victim’s vulnerabilities, such as their race, gender, nationality, class, or sexuality.

 Lying, by itself, does not necessarily amount to gaslighting or psychological control in its truest sense.
-The person will have to do more, e.g., intentionally try to distort your memory, sense of reality, or cause you to question your emotional stability.
+The person will have to do more, e.g., intentionally try to distort your memory or sense of reality or cause you to question your emotional stability.

 Elements of deception are involved, similar to lying.
-However, giving false information is more often done to avoid consequences or gain the upper hand in the situation.
+However, giving false information is often done to avoid consequences or gain the upper hand.

 Something to note.
-While a gaslighter may not outrightly lie the way compulsive liars do, they use a more subtle method called ‘forgetting’.
+While a gaslighter may not outrightly lie as compulsive liars do, they use a more subtle method called ‘forgetting.’
 Usually, they will pretend they forgot something you said, they said, or something that happened.
 It’s a skillful way to avoid denying or getting caught in a lie.

 #3.
 Gaslighting is a form of emotional abuse when lying isn’t